pgroth/pgroth.github.com/conflicts.md

 I regularly collaborate with the Vrije Universitiet Amsterdam and hold a guest status there.

-I was a member of the Board of Directors of [FORCE11](http://force11.org) and am currently on the advisory board.
+I was a founding member of [FORCE11](http://force11.org) and served on the board of directors.
+I am currently on the advisory board.

 Over my professional career, I have received travel support from a number of organizations.
 Travel costs are covered by meeting organizers, my employer or myself.